StudentTraineeCenter/pay-me-a-drink/README.md

 ### Pay me a drink

+Application for sending emails to people who owe you a drink.
+The application uses Azure Text Analytics to analyze the text of the email and determine if the person write a character in the drink list.
+If the person writes a character in the drink list, the application sends an email to the person with the list of people who owe him a drink.

 To set up the environment variables, create a `.env` file in the root directory of your project with the following content:

 ```